Understanding diabetes nutrition

 Living with diabetes: Understanding diabetes nutrition

-Did you know that a diabetic diet isn’t just for people with diabetes?
-In fact, dietary guidelines recommended for people with diabetes are the same as those recommended for the healthy population.
-So rather than preparing separate meals for yourself, encourage your family to adopt these healthy habits.
+Did you know that the dietary guidelines recommended for people with diabetes are the same as those recommended for general health?
+That means you don’t need to prepare separate meals for yourself at home – your family can simply adopt your healthy habits!

 Eating for diabetes